How to Fill Your Own Cup and Why It Matters

 Ways to Fill Your Own Cup (No Fancy Spa Required):

-Connect with people who nourish you, not drain you
+Connect with people who nourish you, not drain you.

-Do nothing and relish it
+Do nothing and relish it!
+And remember, guilt is always optional.

-Read that book that’s been sitting on your nightstand for weeks
+Read that book that’s been sitting on your nightstand for weeks.

 And here’s the kicker: research by Neff & Beretvas (2013) shows that self-compassion not only boosts emotional resilience, it also improves relationship satisfaction and reduces reactivity.
 That’s science telling you it’s okay to take care of yourself first.